swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 * the `train-report` job runs on the self-hosted runner on pull requests.
 It trains the model and DVC pushes the trained model to the remote bucket.
+* the updated `dvc.lock` file is automatically committed back to the pull request branch, so contributors do not need to run `dvc repro` locally before pushing model changes.
 * the `publish-and-deploy` runs on the main runner when merging pull requests.
   It retrieves the model with DVC, containerizes then deploys the model artifact.